 Kevin Fu, a widely respected leader in the field of medical device security, has been selected to give the annual Dwight E. Harken Lecture during the AAMI 2017 Conference & Expo in Austin, TX, June 9–12.
 This general session honors the significant contributions that Harken, AAMI president from 1969–1970, made to medical science and technology.

-Fu is CEO and chief scientist of Virta Labs, Inc. and an associate professor at the University of Michigan where he directs the Archimedes Center for Medical Device Security and the Security and Privacy Research Group.
+Fu is chief scientist of Virta Labs, Inc. and an associate professor at the University of Michigan where he directs the Archimedes Center for Medical Device Security and the Security and Privacy Research Group.
 Virta Labs helps hospitals strategically manage cybersecurity risk for safety-critical inventory on clinical networks.

 “This is a great honor,” Fu said.
 “I really appreciate AAMI recognizing the importance of the field, which is critical for the safety and effectiveness of medical devices.”

 In hospitals today, it would be difficult to find medical device technology that does not critically depend on computer software.
 Network connectivity and wireless communication have transformed the delivery of patient care.
 But connectivity comes at a price—vulnerability to hackers, viruses, and other malware.